ozontech/SUINavigation/Docs/Performance.md

 First showing is slow every start the application, it makes sense to conduct similar tests.
 Condition of the test:
-100 modifier calls on first time from click button to call onAppear with te same hardware Result with millisecond:
+100 modifier calls on first time from click button to call onAppear with the same hardware

+Result with millisecond:

 #### Table 1.2.1